About Us

 Nigel Holl was elected to the CGS Board in May 2021.
 Nigel is the Executive Performance Director for British Curling, and also serves on the Scottish Cycling Board of Directors.
 He has a wealth of experience across at executive leadership, board governance and performance director level in Scottish and UK sport.

-Susan Jackson, Finance Director
+Susan Jackson, Director

-Susan was part of the Achieve 2014 programme at the Delhi 2010 Games acting as an Athlete Mentor, allowing her to share her experiences with aspiring athletes and coaches.
+She was part of the Achieve 2014 programme at the Delhi 2010 Games acting as an Athlete Mentor, allowing her to share her experiences with aspiring athletes and coaches.
 For the Glasgow 2014 Games she was instrumental in supporting the Organising Committee’s Athlete Representative Group.
 She also co-ordinated the Athletes’ First programme, with former athletes inspiring and offering support to Team Scotland members.

 In her professional life, Susan is a Chartered Accountant with her family business.
 Previously she worked in the corporate finance team at Deloitte for 12 years before joining the Winning Scotland Foundation as a senior director where she was instrumental in the development and growth of one of its programmes, Champions in Schools.